elsampsa/darknet-python/README.md

 You might want to press the "Help!" button for instructions

-Once you have done tagging, close the program windows.
-You can resume tagging later if you want to.
+Once you have done all that tagging, close the program windows.
+You can resume tagging later if you want to with that same command.

 Finally, it's time to train: